top of page

 Listen to Kim's interview on The Local Scribe

-"After a scant ten years of work, Kim Pippa Tonnesen has finished her memoir Dad, Mom, Me, and Jehovah, a gripping tale of growing up as a Jehovah's Witness, facing the loss of both parents at a young age and navigating a crisis of faith that resulted in her leaving the religion."
+"After a scant ten years of work, Kim Pippa Tonnesen has finished her memoir Dad, Mom, Jehovah, and Me, a gripping tale of growing up as a Jehovah's Witness, facing the loss of both parents at a young age and navigating a crisis of faith that resulted in her leaving the religion."

 Interview October 2025KAAD-LP